Attracting An Unexpected Audience

 Diving

-For example, this viral “A baseball fan made a home run catch, caught his child, and saved his beer in a heroic display of dad reflexes” video.
+Take this viral video for example: “A baseball fan made a home run catch, caught his child, and saved his beer in a heroic display of dad reflexes” video.
 Sums it up.

 Brand Activation